glanotte/autosuggest-rb/README.markdown

 ## Summary

 This gem wraps the jQuery autoSuggest plugin and provides helpers to make it easy to use in rails.
-It supports ActiveRecord, Mongoid, and MongoMapper.
+It supports ActiveRecord only.
 This was influenced by crowdint's rails3-jquery-autocomplete gem.

 ## Installing